 Since the 9th century, the land of Thang Long, previously named Tong Binh, then Dai La, was the capital of An Nam (an old Vietnamese national) name under the domination of the Tang Dynasty in China.
 In 1010, Emperor Ly Cong Uan, the first Emperor of the Ly dynasty, moved the capital from Hoa Lu (Ninh Binh) to Dai La citadel.
 Arriving at Dai La land, the Emperor dream an image of a golden dragon flying into the sky, so he decided to name this land Thang Long (Vietnamese: Thăng Long).
 Thang Long officially became the capital of an independent, unified state.
 Thang Long citadel was built according to a plan of three sectors arranged in rings.

-Even though the citadel has been greatly destroyed through many wars, the remaining architecture and relics still strongly demonstrate the lasting values of Thang Long citadel for thousands of years.
-Also because of the interference and overlap of architecture and cultural layers, later the name “Hanoi Ancient Citadel”, or “Central Imperial Citadel of Thang Long” was understood as Thang Long Citadel under the Ly – Tran – dynasties, Le and Thanh Hanoi during the Nguyen Dynasty.
+Even though the citadel has been greatly damaged by many wars, the remaining architecture and relics still strongly demonstrate the enduring values of the Thang Long citadel over thousands of years.
+Also, because of the interference and overlap of architectural and cultural layers, later the name “Hanoi Ancient Citadel” or “Central Imperial Citadel of Thang Long” was understood to refer to the Thang Long Citadel under the Ly-Tran dynasties, and to Le and Thanh Hanoi during the Nguyen Dynasty.

 Tourist attractions at Thang Long Imperial Citadel